Election Watchers

 DOWNLOAD & COMPLETE THE WATCHER APPOINTMENT REQUEST FORM

-The 2024 Primary Election Watcher Appointment Request Form will be available soon.
+2024 General Election Watcher Appointment Request Form

-Any questions may be directed to Angie Leath, (719) 520-7325 | angieleath@elpasoco.com Please Note: Requests can take 3 business days to process.
+Any questions should be sent to Angie Leath, (719) 520-7325 | angieleath@elpasoco.com Please Note: Requests can take 3 business days to process.

 PROVIDE A SIGNATURE IMAGE